Want to feel part of something special?Welcome to Tertulia

 Co-owner Brid Conroy, born in Dublin city centre, also of Irish parents, developed a love of books from early on.
 Brid’s grandmother sent her on twice weekly visits to Capel St Library to seek out any Mills and Boons books her Nanna hadn’t yet read.

-We are passionate about engaging with people – feeling a part of something.
+We are passionate about engaging with people – feeling part of something.

-We all want to feel part of something and the bookshop is a way of reaching out to people, providing a forum for stretching our assumptions about the world, a book club, a place to enjoy a coffee, a glass of wine, a conversation, or losing yourself in a great book.
+We all want to feel part of something and our bookshop is a way of reaching out to people, providing a forum for stretching our assumptions about the world.
+It might be something as simple as a book club, a place to enjoy a coffee, a glass of wine, a conversation, or losing yourself in a great book.
+Whatever it is, you will find it here at Tertulia.

 At the beginning of our trip; we landed in India in December 1990, not a mobile phone or email in sight.
 We kept in touch with family by poste restante (sending letters to the local post office which we picked up on arrival in cities along the way).
 We transferred that same morning from Delhi airport to a flight heading for Kathmandu (eventually) after being barred from the airport but through tea with airport manager and other stories, we finally boarded the flight, landing later that day in the shadow of the Himalayas.